akorablov/project_data_jobs/README.md

 - **Proficient Use of Python for Data Analysis**: I refined my skills in leveraging core Python libraries such as **Pandas** for data manipulation, **Seaborn** and **Matplotlib** for effective data visualization.
 These tools enabled me to explore, analyze, and communicate insights from complex datasets with greater confidence and efficiency.

 - **The Critical Role of Data Cleaning**: One of the most important takeaways was the significance of rigorous data cleaning.
-Preparing the dataset—resolving inconsistencies, handling missing values, and standardizing formats—proved to be an essential step in ensuring the reliability and validity of the analysis.
+Preparing the dataset, resolving inconsistencies, handling missing values, and standardizing formats, proved to be an essential step in ensuring the reliability and validity of the analysis.

 - **Market-Driven Skill Evaluation**: The project highlighted the strategic value of understanding how technical skills map to market trends.
 Analyzing the correlation between specific tools, job availability, and salary levels helped me appreciate the importance of aligning my skillset with industry demand to make informed decisions about professional growth.